 - Remote ability to ring the phone, set the iOS device to lost mode, and remotely erase

-The best alternative for tracking a lost or stolen smart device outside of the Apple or Google ecosystem is Prey.
+The best privacy-respecting alternative for tracking a lost or stolen smartphone is Prey.
 The service offers free and paid tiers of service and can track mobile devices as well as laptops.

 For all these lost/stolen phone services, you can remotely secure the device and post a message on-screen if you want to disclose the device has been tracked.